mjastad/calm_workshop/orchestration/calm_workshop_orchestration.rst

 Ansible can be thought of as general purpose tool for managing servers.
 This means that Ansible can be used as a:

-Server provisioning tool – build new vm, e.g. in aws.
+- Server provisioning tool – build new vm, e.g. in aws.
 Ansible can also do orchestration, i.e. build+configure servers in a specific sequence.
 Ansible has a number of modules for communicating with aws, azure, google cloud, openstack,…etc.

-Configuration Management tool – i.e. configure OS and middleware tier Deployment tool – i.e. installing and configuring software that has been written in-house.
+- Configuration Management tool – i.e. configure OS and middleware tier.

+- Deployment tool – i.e. installing and configuring software that has been written in-house.

 **Architecture**